 What are the four keys to credit repair ahead of your home loan?
-There are two items in the “Do” category and two items in the “Don’t” category you should consider doing as early as possible before you apply for best results.
+There are two items in the “Do” category and two in the “Don’t” category you should consider doing as early as possible before applying for best results.

 #1 Credit Repair Hack For Home Loan Applicants